davidshariff/kaptionedios/README.md

 # VideoEditorSwiftUI

-Video editing application with great functionality of tools and the ability to export video in different formats.
+Video editing application that allows users to customize a video and export it exactly as previewed / edited.

 ## Features